 Ann Ballard - Course Tutor

 Ann is a graduate of the Institute having gained the Higher Certificate in 2010 and the Diploma in Genealogy the following year.
 Her passion for family history started when she was a teenager when family papers and photos from the early 19th century, were passed down following the death of her grandfather.
 She has gained considerable practical experience in research of her own and extended family histories, and those of others, over many years.
 Her main career was nursing until 1990, during which time she obtained a teaching qualification for adult education.
 She has recently established her own business, providing Family History research and training.
 Ann enjoys all aspects of Family History, although her particular interest is Heraldry.

 Dr Karen Cummings - Course Tutor

 Karen is a graduate of the Institute and has both the Higher Certificate (with distinction) and the Diploma in Genealogy.
 In 2010, having researched her own family history for a number of years and become passionate about genealogy research, she left a career in pharmaceutical research behind to concentrate on family history research.
-She is a member of council for the Association of Genealogists and Researchers in Archives (AGRA).
+She has previously served as a member of council for the Association of Genealogists and Researchers in Archives (AGRA).